LIBERTY

 requirement that the law be cited to justify the King's seizure of the

-under color of law.
-If an affirmative declaration of the law imposing the tax
+confiscation under color of law.
+If an affirmative declaration of the law

-unidentified law.
-A threat of criminal prosecution---and confinement---rather
+under some unidentified law.
+A threat of criminal prosecution---and

 A reversal of our historic placement of the burden of proof is